The Publishers' Guide to Ad Revenue

 CPM

-Cost per mille (CPM) is the amount an advertiser pays a publisher for every 1,000 impressions on their ads.
+Cost per mille (CPM) is the amount an advertiser pays a publisher for every 1,000 ad impressions on their ads.
 CPM rates can vary widely, depending on the vertical, publisher-side optimization strategies, and various other factors.

 CPI

-A metric commonly used with in-app advertising, cost per install (CPI) is the amount an advertiser pays a publisher when one of the publisher’s own app users installs an app they saw advertised on the publisher's app.
+A metric commonly used with in-app advertising, cost per install (CPI) is the amount an advertiser pays a publisher when one of the publisher’s app users installs an app they saw advertised on the publisher's app.

 CPV

-Cost per view (CPV) is the amount of money a buyer pays a publisher for each time their video ad is viewed within the publisher’s platform.
+Cost per view (CPV) is the amount of money a buyer pays a publisher each time their video ad is viewed within the publisher’s platform.
 A view may not count toward revenue for the publisher unless the user completes a certain amount of the ad before skipping it or exiting.

 Effective cost per mille (eCPM) is similar to CPM, but it focuses more on how much money the publisher has actually made from 1,000 impressions on average, rather than simply what the advertiser paid for 1,000 impressions.

-PV CPM
+SESSION CPM

 YIELD

-Yield is simply how much ad revenue you earn from an ad.
+Yield is simply how much revenue you earn from an ad.
 Large publishers hire or outsource yield operations (yield ops) teams to constantly optimize for higher yield across the publishers’ advertising efforts.

-INVENTORY
+AD INVENTORY

 Your inventory is the ad space on your website, app, or other channel.
 Buyers purchase particular pieces of inventory in which to run their ad creative in front of your users.